Key takeaways:

 Step 1.
 Document capture

-At this stage, a device or software application should recognize the submitted document and assess its quality in terms of text and image clarity, size, and form.
+At this stage, a device or software application should recognize the submitted document and assess its quality, including text and image clarity, size, and form.

 When choosing a solution, see how many users are asked to retake an image.
 The higher the number, the worse the UX is.